The AICC is dissolved, but having an LMS that supports AICC is still crucial

 Because of their work, having a learning management system that is AICC compliant still has its place in today’s elearning environment.
 Many companies still have older content lingering among their training materials that were originally packaged in AICC, so it’s important to many organizations to invest in an LMS that not only looks to the future when integrating with other business tools and introducing new levels of learning object support, but that also provides a cost-effective means for maximizing the value of older training content that’s still used each day.

 Docebo supports content packaged in AICC, SCORM and Tin Can/xAPI, and makes it easy to import, deliver and track training and results in just a few clicks.
-Launch your free trial now to see how simple it is to deliver high-impact learning objects, regardless of how your training content is packaged.
+Talk to an expert today and see how simple it is to deliver high-impact learning objects, regardless of how your training content is packaged.